AdaCore/gnatstudio/docs/users_guide/environment.rst

   file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so multiple GPS sessions do not clobber each other's log.
-In case of a successful session, this file is renamed to :file:`log` when exiting; in case of an unexpected exit (when bug box is displayed), the log file retains its original name.
+In case of a successful session, this file is renamed to :file:`log` when exiting; in case of an unexpected exit (when bug box is displayed) the log file retains its original name.
 The name of the log file is configured by the :file:`traces.cfg` file.